Tw1ddle/samcodes-notifications-demo/README.md

 haxelib install samcodes-notifications
 ```

 Build and run the app.
-Press the buttons to schedule some notifications, and then wait for them to appear on your device.
+Press the buttons to schedule or cancel notifications, and then wait for them to appear on your device.

 ## Screenshots

+The demo app:

 ![Screenshot of demo app](https://github.com/Tw1ddle/samcodes-notifications-demo/blob/master/screenshots/notification-demo.png?raw=true "Notification Demo")